 Entitled to Thrive

-Love should fill the gaps, are not create bigger ones.
-Platonic love, self-love, romantic love, and love of mankind, the couple experience of four.
-But, is there ever a time one should supersede the others?
-How will they survive when they learn love is as fragile as the web they have weaved?
+Ryan and Lauren thought their greatest challenge would be teaching Lulu about the rights every woman should have, something she wouldn't have had in her birth country.
+They never expected intolerance at every turn.
+Love should fill the gaps, not create bigger ones.
+Platonic love, self-love, romantic love, and love of mankind-the couple experience all four.
+But is there ever a time one should supersede the others?
+How will they survive when they learn love is as fragile as the web they have woven?